Big Moose Muskies

 Beautiful Lake Nosbonsing sunrise at Big Moose Camp.
 (Photo credit: The Musky Hunter)

 Musky fishing on this lake isn’t necessarily about catching a bunch of muskies, but the opportunity at a trophy.
-Sure, catching several muskies in a day is a possibility with good fishing conditions, but realistically you hope for a bite every day and the opportunity at catching a fifty-incher is real!
+Sure, catching several muskies in a day is a possibility with good fishing conditions, but realistically, you hope for a bite every day, and the opportunity at catching a fifty-incher is real!

 There are lots of techniques that can be effective on Nosbonsing.
 If you are into trolling, utilizing spinnerbaits to troll through the many weed flats and the bays can be extremely effective.
 Also, trolling crankbaits among the many deeper humps and break lines can be effective.
 If you prefer to cast, the opportunities are almost endless.
 You'll want to cast bucktails and topwater in the shallow weeds, or fish crankbaits, jerkbaits, and Bulldawgs along the deeper weeds.
-Also, out from the weeds, several of the points extend deeper into the basin beyond the weeds.
+Also, out of the weeds, several of the points extend deeper into the basin beyond the weeds.
 Casting Bulldawgs along these deeper rocks can be effective.
-Another great casting option is casting the many deeper rock and weed humps with Bulldawgs, and crankbaits.
+Another great casting option is casting the many deeper rock and weed humps with Bulldawgs and crankbaits.
 Regarding lure colours, anything with perch or gold/orange blades is very effective.

-When we were filming an episode of The Musky Hunter we faced some pretty difficult post-frontal conditions.
-Air temperatures had dropped 20 degrees, skies were clear and there was no wind.
+When we were filming an episode of The Musky Hunter, we faced some pretty difficult post-frontal conditions.
+Air temperatures had dropped 20 degrees, skies were clear, and there was no wind.
 The muskies weren’t using the shallower weed cover but were located around deeper weed and rock humps.
 We could see walleyes and perch located near these humps and were casting Bulldawgs and other large soft plastics around the humps.
 Although fishing was tough, we managed to catch one giant fish from Nosbonsing.
 If you are looking for manageable musky water in any weather condition, that’s just north of Toronto, Lake Nosbonsing is a perfect choice, and there is no question the place to stay is Big Moose Camp.

 About Jim Saric